 July 4th 2017

 The Third Imperial Age pulled the Xi’an out of a particularly tumultuous time in their vast history.
-The species had been locked into a nearly 800 SEY engagement with the Kr’Thak, a conflict that we have come to know as the Spirit Wars.
-To make matters worse, the species had been without an Emperor for almost 90 SEY prior to U.e’o se Kr.ē’s coronation.
+The species had been locked into a centuries long engagement with the Kr’Thak, a conflict that we have come to know as the Spirit Wars.
+To make matters worse, the species had been without an Emperor for over a century prior to U.e’o se Kr.ē’s coronation.

 The eradication of the Xy.ō house unleashed chaos across Xi’an society, earning that period an ominous title roughly translated as The Dark.
 Those in the bureaucratic class tried to keep the government functioning, but struggled to do so without an Emperor and royal family dictating an overarching policy.
 The Xi’an war strategy also suffered from the leadership vacuum, as the Imperial house controls the military just as directly as it does the government.

 Instead of a clear vision, powerful Xi’an houses feuded and political factions formed.
 Some argued that retribution against the Kr’Thak was necessary, while others claimed it was the time to discuss peace.
 Various houses acted unilaterally, with some trying to broker deals as others started secretly arming themselves.
 Similarly rampant inter-house conflict had demonstrated the need for a single ruling family during the Great Divide, triggering the formation of the first imperial dynasty.
 This time around, the dissolution of the Empire was a real possibility in the chaos that followed the death of House Xy.ō.
 Primarily due to the fact that a new Emperor could not be found.